Michionlion/allegheny-cs-setup/mac-steps.md

 # Software Installation Guide for Windows
 ## Department of Computer Science, Allegheny College

-To install Homebrew, do BREW STEPS
-To install Git, do GIT STEPS
-To install Java, do JAVA STEPS
-To install Gradle, do GRADLE STEPS
-To install Travis CI, do RUBY STEPS then TRAVIS-CI STEPS

-Students in CS111 should install Java, Git, Gradle, and Travis CI in that order.
+Students in CS 111 with macOS should install Homebrew, Java, Git, Gradle, and Travis CI in that order.
 Other classes should install the relevant modules that are in use in that class.

 ### BREW STEPS